MrTortoise/ChristmasKata2018/Readme.md

 ## TLDR

-Put tests around the above file to bring out its current specification, then implement a couple of requirements.
-Just bear in mind that from where this code is located it is not possible to know about the actual range of Letter Handlers - however you do know that not every combination exists and overrides are sparse.
+Put tests around the above file to bring out its current specification

 ## Background